slowernews/wisdom-tldr/README.md

 > *'If you think adventure is dangerous, try routine.
 It's lethal.' -- Paulo Coelho*

+> *'Normality is a paved road: It’s comfortable to walk, but no flowers grow on it.' -- Van Gogh*

 > *'There is pleasure in the pathless woods.' -- Lord Byron*

 > *'To create anything spectacular you have to break rules & breaking rules frightens people.'*